cg-tuwien/VulkanLaunchpadStarter/README.md

         - If not, check if the `Show output from:` combobox is set to the option `CMake`!
         - Wait a bit until you see the message `CMake generation finished.`.
     - Execute `Build -> Build All` (default shortcut: `Ctrl+Shift+B`) to build Vulkan Launchpad Starter as an executable (and also builds all the other targets).
 - To debug or run the executable, please select the `VulkanLaunchpadStarter.exe (in workspaceRoot)` item from the `Select Startup Item` combobox. `F5` starts debugging the selected item, `Ctrl+F5` runs the selected item without debugging.
     _Note:_ The difference to the `VulkanLaunchpadStarter.exe` item (i.e., without `(in workspaceRoot)`) is that `VulkanLaunchpadStarter.exe (in workspaceRoot)` configures the current working directory to be the workspace root folder, which can be especially helpful when loading files from paths relative to the workspace root (like shader files).
-    This hs configured via the `.vs/launch.vs.json` config file.
+    This is configured via the `.vs/launch.vs.json` config file.

 # Documentation